 - 1 tbsp Fresh Root Ginger grated

 - 1 tsp Sesame Oil

-Heat the grill to a medium-high heat - brush with a small amount of oil to stop the food sticking.
-Cook the kebabs, turning occasionally, until the salmon has turned opaque and is heated through.
+- Heat the grill to a medium-high heat - brush the grill pan with a small amount of oil to stop the food sticking and line the pan with foil.

 - Thread the Salmon chunks onto metal skewers, or soaked bamboo ones if you prefer.
 Put a slice of lime between each piece of fish.
 Brush the fish with the marinade, making sure each piece is well coated with the sauce.
 Put under the grill and cook for 5-7 minutes on each side (turning once) until the Salmon is opaque and cooked through.

 - Meanwhile put the reserved marinade into a small saucepan over a medium heat and reduce into a thick sauce.

 - When the Salmon is cooked you can either brush the kebabs with the reduced, warmed glaze or serve it alongside in a small bowl for dipping.